COVID-19: 10 Effective Ways to Keep Your eCommerce Business Going

 You can identify the current needs of the customers and make valuable transitions in your business operations.

-For instance, a Chinese confectionery manufacturer anticipated the ongoing crisis.
+For instance, a confectionery manufacturer anticipated the ongoing crisis.
 Instead of promoting many of his consumer products targeted around Valentine’s day, he reinvested his capital in digital marketing and social media applications for making the most of the dire situation.